rmccrear/whatdidyoudo/README.md

-# What Did You Do?
+# What Did You Do (This Week)?

 ## Overview

 **WhatDidYouDo** is a simple web application that lets you track GitHub activity over different timeframes (last 24 hours, week, month, or a custom range).
 Inspired by Elon Musk's "What did you get done this week?" question, this tool provides a quick way to review contributions across repositories.
+It automatically goes through all commits from an organization or developer (even on external repositories), and summarizes all of the commit messages and sorts them by repository.
+It can be useful for organizations to develop changelogs, assess engineering candidates based on their Github, and keep a pulse on your own productivity.

-Visit [WhatDidYouDo](https://www.whatdidyoudo.dev/) to try it out.
+Visit [whatdidyoudo.dev](https://www.whatdidyoudo.dev/) to try it out.

 ## Features
 - **Quick Search:** Enter any GitHub username or organization to view recent activity.